Dissipative Cylindrical Collapse of Charged Anisotropic Fluid: Exterior Metric and the Junction Conditions

 On the $r=\textrm{constant}$ hypersurface, we have $dr = 0$.
 Using this condition in (\ref{01}) and comparing with (\ref{29}) keeping in mind the junction condition (\ref{30}), we get,

 We may also write the exterior metric (\ref{28}) as,

 Now, using the junction condition (\ref{30}) and matching with the metric on the hypersurface $\Sigma$, we get

-In order that we can apply the junction conditions, we require that $\Sigma$ has the same parametrisation whether it is considered as embedded in $V^+$ or in $V^-$.
+To apply the junction conditions, we require that $\Sigma$ has the same parametrisation whether it is considered as embedded in $V^+$ or in $V^-$.
 In the coordinates of the interior spacetime $V^-$, the bounding surface $\Sigma$ will have the equation

 where $r_{\Sigma}$ is a constant.

 Since the vector $\partial f/\partial \chi^{\alpha}_{-}$ is orthogonal to $\Sigma$, so the unit normal vector to $\Sigma$ in the $\chi^{\alpha}_{-}$ coordinate system is,